bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 It's undefined.
 But maybe it should be defined.

 Aaron van Wirdum: 00:35:59

-I mean, I guess I disagree with you.
+I guess I disagree with you.
 I think it's defined as long as it's a valid chain.
 That's it.